atlanhq/camelot/README.md

 ## Versioning

 Camelot uses [Semantic Versioning](https://semver.org/).
 For the available versions, see the tags on this repository.
+For the changelog, you can check out [HISTORY.md](https://github.com/socialcopsdev/camelot/blob/master/HISTORY.md).

 ## License